New leadership moves, recognition, and achievement.

 Alveo Technologies, a molecular diagnostics company, appointed James Rothman, PhD, to its board of directors this past spring.
 Rothman won the Nobel Prize in Physiology or Medicine in 2013.
 He and 2 fellow laureates were awarded for “their discoveries of machinery regulating vesicle traffic, a major transport system in cells.”1 Rothman is also the founder of the Nanobiology Institute at Yale University in Connecticut.

-Currently, Rothman is the sterling professor of cell biology at Yale and is a member of the National Academy of Sciences, the Institute of Medicine, and a Fellow of the American Academy of Arts and Sciences.
-His work on vesicle trafficking and membrane fusion has earned him multiple accolades, including the King Faisal International Prize for Science, the Gairdner Foundation International Award, the Lounsbery Award of the National Academy of Sciences, the Heineken Foundation Prize of the Netherlands Academy of Sciences, the Louisa Gross Horwitz Prize of Columbia University, the Lasker Basic Science Award, and the Kavli Prize in Neuroscience.
+Currently, Rothman is the Sterling Professor of Cell Biology at Yale, a member of the National Academy of Sciences and its Institute of Medicine, and a fellow of the American Academy of Arts and Sciences.
+His work on vesicle trafficking and membrane fusion has earned him multiple accolades, including the King Faisal Prize in Science, the Gairdner Foundation International Award, the Richard Lounsbery Award of the National Academy of Sciences, the Heineken Foundation Prize of the Royal Netherlands Academy of Arts and Sciences, the Louisa Gross Horwitz Prize of Columbia University, the Albert Lasker Award for Basic Medical Research, and the Kavli Prize in Neuroscience.

 Kent McClure, DVM, JD, assistant executive vice president, AVMA.
 (Image courtesy of the American Veterinary Medical Association)